Simon Harcourt, 1st Earl Harcourt: Biography

 Harcourt was born in Oxfordshire, the son of Hon.
 Simon Harcourt, M.P. for Wallingford and Abingdon, and Elizabeth Evelyn, sister of Sir John Evelyn, 1st Baronet.
 His father died in 1720, when Simon was still a small child.
 He was educated at Westminster School and in 1727 succeeded his grandfather Simon Harcourt, 1st Viscount Harcourt as 2nd Viscount Harcourt.
-In 1745, having raised a regiment for service during the Jacobite Rebellion, the 76th Foot (Lord Harcourts Regiment), he received a commission as a colonel in the army.
+In 1745, having raised a British Army regiment for service during the Jacobite rising of 1745, the 76th Foot (Lord Harcourts Regiment), he received a commission as a colonel in the Army.
 The regiment was disbanded on 10 June 1746.

 In 1749, he was created Earl Harcourt of Stanton Harcourt.
 He was appointed governor to the prince of Wales, afterward George III, in 1751; and after the accession of the latter to the throne, in 1761, he was appointed as special ambassador to Mecklenburg-Strelitz, to negotiate a marriage between King George and Charlotte of Mecklenburg-Strelitz (Princess Charlotte), whom he conducted to England.

 He held a number of appointments at court and in the diplomatic service.
 He was the British ambassador to Paris from 1768 to 1772.
 He was promoted to the rank of general in 1772; and in October of the same year he succeeded Lord Townshend as Lord Lieutenant of Ireland, an office which he held until 1777.
 His proposal to impose a tax of 10% on the rents of absentee landlords had to be abandoned owing to opposition in England; but he succeeded in conciliating the leaders of Opposition in Ireland, and he persuaded Henry Flood to accept office in the government.
 Resigning in January 1777, he retired to Nuneham Park.
 He died there shortly afterwards by accidentally drowning in a well while trying to rescue his favourite dog, which had fallen into the well while the pair had been out for a walk.
 He succeeded in rescuing the dog despite losing his life; several hours after going missing, Harcourt was found head first down the well with only his lower legs and feet visible above the water and the dog sitting on his feet.